amol0493/Terraform-docker/README.md

 Before apply do --> Go to EC2 instance --> IAM user-->click on user-> user details-->give a access to s3 bucket and administrator access-->create user

-after that go to security credentials--> access key-->create access--> CLI create access key -->copy this after go to google ->install aws CLI -->go to EC2 instace and paste -->
+after that go to security credentials--> access key-->create access--> CLI create access key -->copy this after go to google ->install aws CLI v2-->go to EC2 instace and paste -->

 command --> aws configure
 --> key ID -->paste key from IAM user